phoenixding/scdiff2/README.md

 	-- h5py>=2.10
 	-- ipython-graph>=0.8.0
 	-- leidenalg>=0.8.0
-make sure you have all necessary tools fro complication, In ubuntu, this can be installed using
+make sure you have all necessary tools for complication, In ubuntu, this can be installed using
 ```
 sudo apt-get install build-essential
 ```